 I was born and raised in The Bronx, NY and relocated to Seattle in 2005.
 I love the Pacific Northwest and all she has to offer.
+While I delight in teaching here in Seattle I have a fantasy of being able to teach in the Bronx as well with the beloved community that shaped who I am toady.

 I’ve loved movement since I can remember and have always been a kinesthetic learner.

-I have been an avid explorer and participant of the movement arts since 1993.
-Most of my movement journey has been in various types of dance including African, Afro-Caribbean, Latin, Bellydancing, Yoga and Nia.
-In addition to these physical movement modalities, I engage my mind and creativity with writing, reading, painting, and the art of listening.
+I've been avid explorer and participant of the movement arts since 1993.
+Most of my movement journey has been in various types of dance including African, Afro-Caribbean, Afro-Brazilian, Latin, Belly dance, Yoga and Nia.
+In addition to these modalities, I move my mind, heart and spirit with writing, reading, painting, and with the art of listening.

-I discovered Nia in 2003 as part of my graduate training in the Experiential Health and Healing program at the Graduate Institute in Connecticut.
-The experience transformed my life and ignited within me a passion and love for the human body, my body and especially, the movement of my body.
-This awakening, as I call it, became the foundation for my ongoing exploration of kinesthetic awareness and the somatic healing arts.I believe my purpose in life is to serve as a conduit for others to awaken to the wisdom of the body.
+I believe my purpose in life is to serve as a conduit for others to awaken to the wisdom of the body.
 Our life experiences are lived and expressed through and within the body.
 With awareness of this lived experience I believe we can transform, come alive, engage and dance through life with a playful spirit!

 My Nia classes focus on developing a student's self-awareness so that they can access and hear their bodies wisdom and are designed to make it easy for anyone to step right in, at any age, level or experience.